Skip to Content

 Step 6:

 Slide the new bar onto the adjustment posts and then reinstall the chain on the bar.
-Ensure the chain is properly adjusted on the bar nose sprocket and the main driving sprocket.
+Ensure the chain is adjusted correctly on the bar nose and the primary driving sprocket.
 When installing the chain, the sharp end of the blades of the chain should be pointing forward towards the front of the bar.

-Finally, ensure the chain is properly adjusted into the rails or grooves of the bar.
+Finally, ensure the chain is correctly adjusted into the rails or grooves of the bar.

 Step 7: